dcramer/kleenex/README.rst

 -----------------------

 In order to utilize selective test runner, you're going to need to continually populate a coverage database.
-Generally the best way to do this is to have something like your CI server, always run with --record-test-coverage on your master (develop) branch.
+Generally the best way to do this is to have something like your CI server always run with --record-test-coverage on your master (develop) branch.